- Supplements Facts

 Sensoril® is protected under U.S. Patent No. 7,318,938 and CA Patent No. 2,508,478, and is a registered trademark of Natreon, Inc. / AlgaeCal® is a registered trademark of AlgaeCal Distribution, Inc. / MenaQ7® is a trademark of NattoPharma, Norway; patented in the United States and Canada / VitaShine® is a trademark of ESB Developments Ltd. / Orgen-Si™ is a trademark of Orgenetics, Inc.

-SUGGESTED USE: Take a total of four (4) capsules per day, preferably two (2) capsules in the morning and two (2) capsules in the evening.
-Take TrueOsteo™ with a meal to optimize absorption.
+SUGGESTED USE: Take four (4) capsules per day, two (2) capsules in the morning and two (2) capsules in the evening or as directed by your healthcare practitioner.

 Keep out of reach of children.